scylladb/sphinx-scylladb-theme/docs/source/getting-started/installation.rst

 Step 4: Deploy to GitHub Pages
 ------------------------------

-.. note:: For more information, see :doc:`Publish your site on GitHub <../github-pages>`.
+To deploy the documentation site, see :doc:`GitHub Pages Configuration <../github-pages>`.